 In establishing a Business Improvement Team, the University of Aberdeen has recognised that we must:

 - Introduce a culture of continuous improvement in the University.

 - Ensure that all our processes meet existing and emerging needs.

 Maximise all of our resources in the delivery of our services.

 Business Improvement Team Lead

 Marion joined the Business Improvement Team in January 2013 and became BI Team Lead in April 2017.
 She is passionate about Business Improvement and undertakes a variety of roles within the team to promote a continuous improvement culture in the University.
-Examples of roles are supporting the introduction of OneSource to the University, facilitating lean improvement workshops and training staff in lean methodology and philosophy.
+Examples of roles are facilitating lean improvement workshops and training staff in lean methodology and philosophy.
 She worked previously as a Business Manager in the Health Services Research Unit (HSRU), bringing a wide ranging knowledge of University systems and processes to the BI team.
 Marion is the chair for Lean HE Scotland and is also a member of Lean HE Europe.

 Marion is a history graduate from the University of Aberdeen and also has an MBA from the University of Abertay Dundee.